 AHN will not consider ordinary business or rental depreciation or loss in calculating financial need.

-In the interest of equity, if one parent elects to stay at home and not seek employment, the Committee will impute a basic income of $20,000 for the non-working parent.
-An exception is made if the parent is at home caring for a preschool age child or an elderly parent.
+In the interest of equity, if one parent elects to stay at home and not seek employment, FACTS will impute a basic income of $20,000 for the non-working parent.
+An exception is made if the parent is at home caring for a preschool-age child or an elderly parent.

 If a parent elects to return to school or to change jobs resulting in a decrease in a family's financial resources, AHN cannot underwrite this family choice with greater financial assistance.